LeafCutterLabs/miniMACRO5/ASSEMBLY.md

 # Assembly
 Note that your components may look slightly different, or you may have chosen different components.
-For a description of what the miniMACRO5 is, [see the readme](README.md) where you can also find the [bill of materials](README.md##bill-of-materials-bom) can also be found.
+For a description of what the miniMACRO5 is, [see the readme](README.md) where you can also find the [bill of materials](README.md##bill-of-materials-bom).

 ## A note on hardware versions
 The white circuit board in these photos is a version 3b board dated 03/15/2020.
 There are minor differences between the v3 and v3b board and case but these instructions should still work for the most part.